-In our opinion, the accompanying performance statement of the Buloke Shire Council for the year ended 30 June 2022 presents fairly the results of council's performance in accordance with the Local Government Act 2020 and the Local Government (Planning and Reporting) Regulations 2020.
+In our opinion, the accompanying performance statement of the Buloke Shire Council for the year ended 30 June 2022 presents fairly the results of council's performance in accordance with the Local Government (Planning and Reporting) Regulations 2020.

 The Performance Statement contains the relevant performance indicators, measures and results in relation to service performance, financial performance and sustainable capacity.